 "Extremely bright and very creative."

 Zubier Yazdani is a partner at Deighton Pierce Glynn Solicitors.
-He qualified in 2002 and sits as a part time tribunal judge.
+He qualified in 2002 and also sits as a part time Tribunal Judge in the Social Entitlement Chamber.

 Zubier is an expert in administrative law, civil liberties and human rights law.
 He has litigated in courts at all levels and deals with cutting edge litigation for which he is recognised in Chambers & Partners.
 He is also recommended in the Legal 500.

 Zubier deals with both public and private law cases.
 His public law cases are varied but mainly arise out of challenges for his core client group of children, young migrants and victims of trafficking.
 Zubier has led on the firm’s work on children’s rights and trafficking cases for over 6 years and is a recognised leading individual in the legal community for such work.
 Zubier has a long standing commitment to social justice.
-He started his practice with housing and social welfare cases and developed expertise in community care matters.
+He started his practice with housing and social welfare cases and developed expertise in community care matters for vulnerable adults and children.